weltliteratur/blog/_drafts/vossanto-timeline.markdown

-At the moment we are working on different approaches to detect all parts (i.e., target, source and modifier) of a VA in a sentence.
-One side effect is an enriched corpus, having all parts of a VA tagged in each positively label-ed sample.
+At the moment we are working on different approaches to detect all parts (i.e., target, source and modifier) of a Vossanto in a sentence.
+One side-effect is an enriched corpus, having all parts of a Vossanto tagged in each positively labelled sample.

 ## Modifiers